netscaler/cloud-native-getting-started/aws/unified-ingress/README.md

 2. Deploy Citrix Ingress controller using HELM

-	Lets add the citrix helm repo
+	* Lets add the citrix helm repo
 	```
 	helm repo add citrix https://citrix.github.io/citrix-helm-charts/
 	```
-	Note: In case you do not have HELM installed on terminal, please install HELM from https://helm.sh/docs/intro/install/
+	*Note:* In case you do not have HELM installed on your machine, please install HELM from https://helm.sh/docs/intro/install/

-	Create VPX login secret
+	* Create VPX login secret
 	```
 	kubectl create secret generic nsvpxlogin --from-literal=username='nsroot' --from-literal=password='mypassword'
 	```
-	Note: Update username and password which is used while instantiating the VPX.
+	*Note:* Update username and password which is used while instantiating the VPX.

-	Install CIC
+	* Install CIC

 	Copy below snipped into values.yaml file
 	```